MrWhiteC/NLU_Project2025/README.md

 **Conclusion:**

 The hybrid translation approach effectively enables non-expert users to query complex cybersecurity event systems using natural language, enhancing accessibility and adaptability.
 Future work could focus on expanding natural language capabilities, improving the system’s handling of ambiguous queries, and integrating with a wider range of cybersecurity tools and data sources.

+**Gaps:**
+The system does not automate the classification of cybersecurity threats into structured frameworks like MITRE ATT&CK, and focuses primarily on query-based interactions rather than real-time threat classification.

 **Relevance to Our Project:**
 - Since our chatbot will allow **security analysts to query threats using natural language**, this work informs our **conversational interface design**.